 Inspired by the geography of the state, the flag’s top blue area represents the Blue Ridge Mountains, and the bottom blue area represents the Atlantic coastline of the state, and the single star symbolizes North Carolina’s sovereign Statehood within the United States of America.

-Based on Nova Scotia’s current flag, the blue saltire on white is a reversal of the Scottish flag, but the redundant Scottish symbolism of the red lion rampant on the yellow shield (which was only added to the design in the 19th century in order to distinguish it from the Imperial Russian Naval Jack of the time), has been removed for redundancy.
+Based on Nova Scotia’s current flag, the blue saltire on white is a reversal of the Scottish flag, but the redundant Scottish symbolism of the red lion rampant on the yellow shield (which was only added to the design in the 19th century in order to distinguish it from the Imperial Russian Naval Jack of the time), has been removed to avoid redundancy.

 Based on Nunavut’s current flag, but reversed to put the North Star in the canton, and changed the star’s colour from blue to yellow, with an added black outline, thus reducing the number of colours, matching the style of the inuksuk, and representing Polaris as the ‘yellow supergiant’ star that it is in reality.

 Based on the Northwest Territories coat of arms, the white section of the flag, with a wavy blue line dividing it, represents the Arctic Ocean and the Northwest Passage.
 A horizontal zig-zag line, representing the tree line, divides the upper from the lower portion: a green and red section with green symbolizing the trees and red symbolizing the tundra.
 The gold wavy line in the green section and the white wavy line in the red section represent the abundant minerals and furs upon which the history and prosperity of the Northwest Territories has been based.

-Based on central feature of Ontario’s coat of arms, as seen on the current flag, three golden maple leaves are joined on a green field, flanked by gold.
+Based on central feature of Ontario’s coat of arms, as seen on the current flag, three golden maple leaves are joined on a green field.